Table of Contents

 1.1 French Horticultural

-It's a hardy, productive plant that's also resistant to a variety of illnesses.
-The purple seeds inside the pods can grow to be 6-8 inches long.
-If you want it shelled, you'll have to wait 90 days before harvesting.
+It's a hardy, productive plant resistant to various illnesses.
+The purple seeds inside the pods can grow 6-8 inches long.
+If you want it shelled, you must wait 90 days before harvesting.

 1.2 Black Turtle